noodlecollie/v2mp/V2MP.md

 If the mailbox is neither readable nor writeable, `0` is placed in `R1`.

 If the result placed in `R1` is zero, `SR[Z]` is set.

+### Device Port Communications (Again)

+Oops - we need to keep track of more state.
+We need to be able to check whether an indirect data transfer is currently in progress, as we should not modify the data buffer while the transfer is taking place.

+If we add another status bit to the port, we can then check the following:

+* If a device is attached to the port (ie. whether we can use the port)
+* If the port is readable, and no indirect data transfer is ongoing (ie. if we can initiate a new read)
+* If the port is writeable, and no indirect data transfer is ongoing (ie. if we can initiate a new write)
+* If the port is readable or writeable, and no indirect data transfer is ongoing (ie. if we can initiate a new data transfer of any kind)
+* If an indirect data transfer is currently ongoing (ie. if we are still banned from accessing an indirect data transfer buffer)

+This will probably be OK, but we also need to clarify device port state regarding when the device is accessing the mailbox, and when indirect data transfers are in progress.
+Specifically, we want the following:

+* The device cannot read any bytes from the mailbox until the program has committed all the required message bytes to the mailbox.
+* The program cannot read any bytes from the mailbox until the device has committed all the required message bytes to the mailbox.
+* If a program commits bytes to the mailbox using indirect data transfer, the bytes are not committed until the transfer is complete.
+* If a program consumes bytes from the mailbox using indirect data transfer, the bytes are not consumed until the transfer is complete.

 ### Stack